United Kingdom-Inverness: Architectural, construction, engineering and inspection services

-(a) A copy of your audited accounts or equivalent for the most recent 2 years, along with details of any significant changes since the last year end.
-An additional question has been provided below to enable you to upload your second set of accounts.
+(a) a copy of your audited accounts or equivalent for the most recent 2 years, along with details of any significant changes since the last year end.
+An additional question has been provided below to enable you to upload your second set of accounts; or

-(b) A statement of your organisation's turnover; profit and cash flow for the most recent full year of trading or where a full year trading has not been completed the same information for the period applicable.
-NOTE if this information is not available in an audited format please provide an end of period balance sheet or make the response specified in option (c) below.
+(b) a statement of your organisation's turnover; profit and cash flow for the most recent full year of trading or where a full year trading has not been completed the same information for the period applicable.

 For example provide a statement explaining why the organisation was not in net profit after tax in either of the reported financial years.

 Minimum level(s) of standards required: